robertbullen/dakboard/docs/slides/design/design.md

 <!-- .slide: id="design-templates" -->
 ## Existing Templates

-- Existing templates were attractive but data-sparse
+- Existing templates were attractive but sparse of information
 - I challenged myself to create a custom design that was both attractive and data-dense

 <div class="figures equisized">